grj07/arXinder/README.md

 is needed to successfully compile the program.
 Installation depends on distribution e.g.(Debian/Ubuntu)

 	sudo apt-get install python3-dev

+##### Pip
+To install pip, it may be necessary (Debian/Ubuntu) to add the universe repository

+	sudo add-apt-repository universe
+	sudo apt update

+and then install using

+	sudo apt-get install python3-pip

 ##### Libraries
 To install libraries it is easiest to use pip.
 After installing pip (python3-pip package) the three